TALLINN –> SHANGHAI

 Conductor LEIF SEGERSTAM

-Right before ENSO’s second Chinese tour, the home audience will be given a performance of the works to be played on the tour.
-Besides works by the Estonian composers Eduard Tubin and Arvo Pärt, Jean Sibelius’ classic Kullervo Symphony, based on the Finnish national epic Kalevala, will also be performed in China.
+Right before ENSO’s Hong Kong tour, the home audience will be given a performance of the works to be played on the tour.
+Besides works by the Estonian composers Eduard Tubin and Arvo Pärt, Jean Sibelius’ classic Kullervo Symphony, based on the Finnish national epic Kalevala, will also be performed in Hong Kong.

 The soloist in Tubin’s suite will be the long-time leader of ENSO, Arvo Leibur, who has gained recognition in Estonia and abroad as a soloist as well as a chamber musician.
 In 2005, he received the Annual Award of the Estonian Music Council for his outstanding work as a soloist and for shaping the sound of ENSO.
 In 2008, he was awarded the Order of the Oranje-Nassau by the Kingdom of the Netherlands for his long-term work as the leader of various symphony orchestras in the Netherlands.
 Arvo Leibur started working with ENSO already as a student.
 On almost 30 occasions he has performed with the orchestra as a soloist, at the 1993 Europamusicale Festival in Munich among them.
 Since 2001, he has performed as leader of the orchestra.